DanielDanZhu/CensorApp/README.md

 # CensorApp
-Web App designed to censor specific keywords and phrases from a documnet
+Web App designed to censor specific keywords and phrases from a document